 However, no amount of post-feminist spiel can legitimise the cultural perversion of equating female objectification with a faux-empowerment, and this is precisely the psychology underpinning our dysfunctional attitude towards sex and gender.

 From the flesh-fest of the music industry to the commercialisation of women’s images in cosmetics and fashion, our popular culture is soft porn personified, granting men a licence to lust and rearing a generation of young women who believe the only way to prove their mettle is by utilising their bodies for public consumption.
+This doesn’t necessarily have to include performing on somewhere like dosexvideo, but often involves putting a monetary value on the appearance of your body.

 To claim that overly sexualised representations of women are independent lifestyle choices, which are divorced from socio-cultural conditioning is simply disingenuous.